 Glasses Frames -Our Sizing Information

-Glasses Frames- How to choose the right size readers.
+Glasses Frames- How to choose the right size eye glass frames.

 When shopping for glasses frames, whether for prescription or non prescription, it is really important that you choose one that fits properly.
 Ideally, the glasses frames should be wide enough so that the temples, or 'arms', go straight back to your ears without putting pressure on the side of your head.
 That pressure can result in headaches and unsightly dents in your head, and nobody that I know wants dents in their head.
 Glasses frames should also not be so wide that they slide down your nose all the time.